chrisgrieser/shimmering-obsidian/README.md

 ---

 ## Workflow Installation
-0. This workflow requires the [Powerpack for Alfred](https://www.alfredapp.com/powerpack/) (costs around 30€).
+_This workflow requires the [Powerpack for Alfred](https://www.alfredapp.com/powerpack/) (costs around 30€)._
 1. Install the Obsidian plugins [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri) & [Metadata Extractor](https://github.com/kometenstaub/metadata-extractor).
 Enable both plugins.
 2. Download the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).
 Double-click the `.alfredworkflow` file to install it.
-3. Run the Alfred Command `osetup` and select the vault you want to control with _Shimmering Obsidian_.[^1] Obsidian will then restart.
-(Even if you have only one vault, you need to confirm that one vault once before you can use the workflow. )
+3. Run the Alfred Command `osetup` and select the vault you want to control with _Shimmering Obsidian_.
+Obsidian will then restart.
+(Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.)
 4. _Recommended:_ After installing the workflow, you should configure the settings of this workflow to make use of most of its features.
 Refer to the [Workflow Configuration](documentation/Workflow%20Configuration.md) for further information.

 ## Alfred Themes